Dll functions exported by QM

 #AllowActivateWindows ;;Returns 1 if successful

 By default, Windows does not allow background programs to activate windows.
 QM is usually running in the background.
 Use this function to temporarily allow QM to activate windows.
-For example, this function is called by act, run and ShowDialog.

-%GetFileOrFolderSize $folder
+%GetFileOrFolderSize $file

 QM 2.2.0.

-GetFullPath $sAny str*sFull
+GetFullPath $sAny str&sFull

 QM 2.3.0.

 sAny - full or relative path.
 If it is relative path, prepends current directory.
-Can begin or be "." (current directory) or ".." (parent) or "" (same as ".").
+Can contain ".." (parent folder), "." (same folder).
 If it is a drive letter without "\", appends "\".
+Read more: File names and paths.

-sFull - receives full path.
+sFull - variable that receives full path.

-#PidlToStr ITEMIDLIST*pidl str*s flags ;;Returns 1 if successful. flags: 1 must be path, 2 must be pidl string
+#PidlToStr ITEMIDLIST*pidl str&s flags ;;Returns 1 if successful. flags: 1 must be path, 2 must be ":: ITEMIDLIST", 4 path can be URL, 8 path can be "::{CLSID}", 16 path must be display name

 ITEMIDLIST*PidlFromStr $s

-Converts path or ":: XXXX..." string to ITEMIDLIST.
+Converts path to ITEMIDLIST.
 Use CoTaskMemFree to free it.

-#CreateShortcutEx $shortcut SHORTCUTINFO*si ;;Returns 1 if successful.
+#CreateShortcutEx $shortcut SHORTCUTINFO&si ;;Returns 1 if successful.

 Creates shortcut.
 All si members except target are optional.
 You can also use simpler function CreateShortcut.

-#GetShortcutInfoEx $shortcut SHORTCUTINFO*si ;;Returns 1 if successful.
+#GetShortcutInfoEx $shortcut SHORTCUTINFO&si ;;Returns 1 if successful.

 Gets shortcut's parameters (target path, icon, etc).